What’s Going On with RV Rentals?

 In fact, we were only planning on traveling for 6 months and then settling down to buy a house on the east coast.

 Of course that changed when we started doing social media for RV Dealerships and campgrounds almost 5 years ago and our business started growing quickly, We made it possible to run it completely from the road.

-We’ve grown and built a company with our team who are all campers and almost all full time RVers who are enjoying all the freedoms that working remote in an RV offers.
+We’ve grown and built a company with our team who are all campers and almost all full-time RVers who are enjoying all the freedoms that working remotely in an RV offers.

 Avoiding RV Commitment

 It’s also going to engage a certain percentage of people who normally wouldn’t be a buyer of an RV.
 Some people just lack commitment and we can understand that too.
 There can be certain uncertainties that pop up and keep us in limbo in our lives such as kids, health etc. To be adjustable and flexible is attractive!

 Our Class C RV was a great unit for our short term needs but we ended up upgrading to a new 5th Wheel after we found out Danielle was pregnant.
 She wanted to make sure that if we were going to continue traveling full time, that we had something we could change and adapt with the layout as our family grows.
 Which she’s done a good job of constantly redecorating and redesigning over the past 4 years of having our 5th wheel.

 There’s a variety of scenarios where for work it would make more sense to rent an RV than to get an extended stay hotel room.
 We’ve run into business people, oil workers, accountants, and countless other types of workers remotely living their careers in the RV.